qameta/allure-docker-compose/README.md

 ## Release notes

+### 2023-06-13 We have added SMTP integration parameters for password reset functionality.

+To enable Allure TestOps to send email notifications for password reset, you need to add environment variables to the UAA service settings.
+The environment variables for SMTP configuration in Allure TestOps are named with the prefix "SPRING_MAIL_".

 ### 2022-11-03 For forthcoming releases we've added ALLURE_JWT_SECRET to allure report, uaa

 When using releases after 4.9.2 (excluding it) all the services will require ALLURE_JWT_SECRET to start.